sfu-ireceptor/turnkey-service-php/README.md

 A quick and easy way to build your own AIRR-seq repository.

 ## What is it?
-- a database and tools to load data into it
+- a database with scripts to load data into it
 - a web application exposing that database through the [iReceptor API](https://github.com/sfu-ireceptor/api)

-## Installation
+## Installation (15 min)
-Download this repository and launch the installation:
+Get the code and launch the installation:
 ```
 git clone https://github.com/sfu-ireceptor/turnkey-service-php.git
 cd turnkey-service-php